IGELTechnologyGmbH/supertuxkart/README.md

 ## License

-This project is licensed under the terms of Apache License 2.0, see https://github.com/IGELTechnologyGmbH/supertuxkart/blob/main/LICENSE
+This project is licensed under the terms of Apache License 2.0, see [LICENSE](LICENSE)

 ## Prerequisites